 I’ve highlighted throughout this guide some of the best collection pages I’ve come across, but there are some standouts that I believe are absolutely worth checking out if you run an eCommerce business.
 Those standouts are Krave Beauty, Tinto Amorio, Blueland, Wall or Art, and Ugmonk.
 All possess many top strategies around UX, UI and CRO.

-It’s one thing to create specialized collections for products that you want to highlight to visitors on your site, but it’s another thing for visitors to take action and add products to the cart, and ultimately checkout.
+It’s one thing to create specialised collections for products that you want to highlight to visitors on your site, but it’s another thing for visitors to take action and add products to the cart, and ultimately checkout.
 A tactic that can really increase CTRs of products is adding product tags, for example, “bestseller” or “Save X% off”.
 Take a look at Blueland’s collection page, as they adopt this tactic really well.
 Another tactic is to highlight reviews of products and make sure the top-rated products get preference at the top of the page.
 I’ve found this to work really well, especially on mobile.
 Towards the bottom, consider including ‘related products’, or even ‘related collections’.
 This is a good UX option to have to provide visitors with more options in case they haven’t found exactly what they’re looking for.
 There are naturally other specific tactics you could try, but these three, in particular, I’ve found can really help with conversion rates with clients I’ve worked with.

 If you use Shopify, the good news is that they’re super easy to create, and you can even create up to 5,000 of them.
-You can literally spin out multiple Shopify collection pages, whether small or specialized collections, in minutes.
+You can literally spin out multiple Shopify collection pages, whether small or specialised collections, in minutes.
 The best thing about the Shopify UX, whether you’re experienced with the CMS or not, is that it takes just a few minutes to set the conditions of the collection pages you want to create.
 For example, if you want to create a new collection that highlights ‘low-priced items’, then all you need to do is set the conditions to show on that particular page item less than the specified price.